 Last week I took you behind the scenes at the Brussels Musical Instrument Museum as Benoit Meulle-Stef (Ben) and I got up close and personal with their amazing “harpe-gitarre” in 2007.

 There were two other fascinating off-exhibit harp guitars that I was keen on inspecting and the staff obliged us with those as well.

 Like last week’s #1550, Brussels MIM catalog #2490 is thought to be an English instrument from the first quarter of the 1800s.
 Ben and I agree as it has the general quality and vibe of the Edward Light harp-lute family of instruments, though much simpler in its decoration and aesthetics.

 However, most curiously, its inventory page now includes the notation “Munchs et Charpentier 1832” – I assume some mark or label was located inside.
-The date makes sense, but the distinctly English style and crude construction (from a guitar standpoint) have absolutely nothing in common with French guitar builder Charpentier, or any French qualities for that matter.
-This provenance warrants further investigation.
+The date makes sense, but the distinctly English style and crude construction (from a guitar standpoint) seem strange for French guitar builder Charpentier.
+This provenance obviously now needs further investigation.

 So this seems to be more than an arbitrary “one-off” (being so far a “two-of”)!

 This one was fairly petite, and whether you think the design lovely or odd (I’d say a bit of both), it was definitely a step in the right direction.
 It was, in essence, a gut-strung version of the now-common and popular Sullivan-Elliott 20-string harp guitar configuration – a genuine musical predecessor, but a good century and a half earlier!